 Ideas can be inconvenient and put aside in order to “get things done.”
 But things put aside are things that can get lost and forgotten.

 Neglecting democracy can allow a community to split into tribes.
 Tribalism encourages people to bond but not to bridge, to signal but not communicate, to react but not initiate.
-To turn once vibrant communities into ZIP codes.
+To turn a once-vibrant community into a ZIP code.

 The Birthplace